Craig McLachlan

-Craig Dougall McLachlan (born 1 September 1965) is an Australian actor, musician, singer and composer.
+Craig Dougall McLachlan (born 1 September 1965) is an Australian Gold Logie winning actor, musician, singer and composer.
 He has been involved in film, television, the music industry and music theatre for over 30 years.
 He is best known for appearing in the soap operas Neighbours and Home and Away and the BBC One spy drama Bugs.
 He has portrayed the title character in The Doctor Blake Mysteries, for which he was nominated for the Logie Award for Most Popular Actor; he has previously won the award in this category three times.

 Career

 Television

+McLachlan was born at Long Jetty, a suburb of the NSW Central Coast but moved to Sydney when he was around 16 to pursue an acting career.
+He secured a guest role on the evening TV soap opera The Young Doctors, as well as several television commercials.
+However, he soon moved back home and spent two years working as a labourer and gym instructor.
+After returning to Sydney, he secured a brief guest role as a student in two episodes of the Seven Network TV series Sons and Daughters.

-Craig McLachlan first appeared on Australian television in a guest role on The Young Doctors.
-He was cast as Henry Ramsay, brother of Kylie Minogue's character Charlene, in Channel 10's Neighbours.
-After appearing in more than 800 episodes and winning the Gold Logie Award for Most Popular Personality on Australian Television (1990) and Silver Logie, he was contracted to Seven Network's Home and Away, playing schoolteacher Grant Mitchell.
+In 1987, he was cast in Neighbours broadcast by Network Ten, in the regular role of Henry Ramsay, brother of Kylie Minogue's character Charlene.
+After appearing in more than 800 episodes and winning the Gold Logie Award for Most Popular Personality on Australian Television (1990) and Silver Logie, he left Neighbours in 1989, but was soon contracted to Seven Network's Home and Away, playing schoolteacher and lifeguard Grant Mitchell.

 Music

 A singer, guitarist and songwriter, McLachlan enjoyed international success in a concurrent pop music career.
 He had hits in Australia and the UK with a remake of the Bo Diddley song "Mona (I Need You Baby)" and with self-penned songs "Amanda", "One Reason Why" and "On My Own".
 He toured the UK and Europe with his band Check 1–2.
 At the ARIA Music Awards of 1991, "Mona", won Highest Selling Single for Craig McLachlan & Check 1–2.
-In the following year his single "On My Own" was one of several works by Simon Hussey, who won Producer of the Year.
+In the following year, his single "On My Own" was one of several works by Simon Hussey, who won Producer of the Year.

 Musicals

-In 1993 McLachlan starred as Danny Zuko in the West End revival of the musical Grease alongside Deborah Gibson and Sonia Evans.
+In 1993, McLachlan starred as Danny Zuko in the West End revival of the musical Grease alongside Deborah Gibson and Sonia Evans.
 In his stage musical career he starred as Frank-N-Furter in The Rocky Horror Show, Caractacus Pott in Chitty Chitty Bang Bang, Bob Wallace in White Christmas and Billy Flynn in Chicago.

-1990s-present

-In the mid 1990s McLachlan starred in three seasons of the BBC television series Bugs and appeared in Catherine the Great alongside Catherine Zeta-Jones and Omar Sharif.
+1990s–present